BV-BRC/BV-BRC-Docs/docroot/user_guides/index.rst

 -  `System Requirements <system_requirements.html>`_ - Minimal hardware and software needs for the user's computer in order to be able to use BV-BRC's features and functionality successfully.

 ..
   A "BV-BRC Quickstart" video tutorial providing an overview of the BV-BRC website is also available from the Help Menu.

+..
+  Help - links to documentaion pages containing a BV-BRC Quickstart video, User Guides, Tutorials, Webinars, and information to Provide Feedback.

+..
+  `Global Search <global_search.html>`_ - searches BV-BRC databases to quickly locate genomes, genes, and other information via keywords.